About the Privacy Rights Clearinghouse

 - Empower consumers to take action to control their own personal information by providing practical tips on privacy protection.

-- Respond to specific privacy-related complaints from consumers, and when appropriate, intercede on their behalf and/or refer them to the proper organizations for further assistance.
+- Respond to specific privacy-related complaints from consumers.
+When appropriate, we research solutions, contact companies to discuss their privacy practices, or refer consumers to other organizations for further assistance.

 - Document the nature of consumers' complaints and questions about privacy in reports, testimony, and speeches and make them available to policy makers, industry representatives, consumer advocates, and the media.